Regression Based Expected Shortfall Backtesting: Monte-Carlo Simulations

+where $\widehat{Q}_{\tau}$ is the empirical $\tau$-quantile and $w$ is the length of a rolling window, that we set to 250, i.e. one year of data.
+Since the standardized ER and the general CC backtests require forecasts of the volatility, we estimate this quantity with the sample standard deviation of the returns over the same rolling window.
 For a meaningful and fair comparison of the power of the backtests to reject the null hypothesis, we compare the \textit{size-adjusted power} \footnote{ A comparison of the \textit{raw power}, i.e. the raw rejection rate of the null hypotheses, could be misleading due to the differences in the empirical sizes of the backtests.
-In particular, an oversized test would exhibit unrealistically large rejection rates.
-For completeness, \Cref{tab:mc1_raw_power_Historical_Simulation} reports the raw power of the tests. } of the backtests \citep{Lloyd2005}.
-For this, the original critical values of the tests are either increased or decreased such that the rejection frequencies of the true model equal the nominal test sizes.
+In particular, an oversized test would exhibit unrealistically large rejection rates. } of the backtests \citep{Lloyd2005}.
+For this, the original critical values of the tests are modified such that the rejection frequencies of the true model equal the nominal test sizes.
 The size-adjusted power is then given by the rejection frequencies of the alternative models using these modified critical values.

-\Cref{fig:roc_plots} contains the size-adjusted power of the backtests for all empirical sizes in the unit interval for a sample size of 1000. \footnote{ These plots are known as the receiver operating characteristic (ROC) curves and origin from the psychometrics literature \citep{Lloyd2005}.
+The left panels in \Cref{fig:MC1_power_plots} and \Cref{fig:MC1_power_plots_ARGARCH} contain the size-adjusted power of the backtests for all empirical sizes in the unit interval for a sample size of 1000 and for the different DGPs. \footnote{ These plots are known as the receiver operating characteristic (ROC) curves and origin from the psychometrics literature \citep{Lloyd2005}.
 They are an effective presentation method for general binary classification tasks such as hypothesis testing as they show the size-adjusted power simultaneously for all significance levels. } The black line depicts the case of equal empirical size and power, which can be seen as a lower bound for any reasonable test: whenever the power is below this line, randomly guessing the test decision is more accurate than performing the test.
-We observe that both, the bivariate and intercept version of the ESR backtest clearly dominate the others at almost all empirical sizes, including the most relevant region of test sizes between 1\% and 10\%.
-Furthermore, the ESR tests using asymptotic quantities are slightly more powerful than their bootstrap versions (indicated by (b)), but the loss in power is negligible compared to the improvements in the sizes we find in \Cref{tab:mc1_size}.
+For the three ESR backtests, we only report power for the tests relying on the misspecification robust covariance estimator as these versions of the tests exhibit superior size properties for all considered DGPs.
+We observe that throughout all six considered DGPs, the three ESR backtests clearly dominate the four competitors in terms of power at almost all empirical sizes, including the most relevant region of test sizes between 1\% and 10\%.
+Especially the Strict and the Auxiliary ESR tests exhibit a substantially larger power.